What are facilitation skills and how to improve them?

 Sensing the energy level in the room (and adapting to it)

 Some activities require more attention from participants, some require less, but no individual will maintain the same level of attention and energy during a full-day workshop.
 And that’s alright.
-As a facilitator, you should have a good eye for spotting when the group’s attention level as a whole is getting critically low.
+As a facilitator, you should have a good eye for spotting when the group’s attention level is getting critically low.

 You can make sure to design sessions with varying group activities to keep people engaged, and give regular breaks every 90-120 minutes at least.
 If you sense motivation dipping, try some energizer activities to instill energy in the room.
 Other times, what is actually needed is more akin to a moment of grounding, focusing, or quiet personal reflection.